Skip to main content

 Categorisation according to type of use

-• Trail for classic technique: Trail that is prepared and groomed in any case on flat terrain and on uphill and downhill sections that can be travelled in a straight line, on downhill sections with a change of direction, but only on those sections where the trail does not pose a danger to skiers.
-With the exception of uphill and downhill sections, trails for classic technique may only be used in running technique with parallel ski guidance.
-Note: this trail is also referred to as a "cross-country skiing trail".
+• Trail for Classic Technique: A trail prepared and groomed for classic cross-country skiing, suitable for flat terrain as well as uphill and downhill sections that can be skied in a straight line.
+Downhill sections that require a change of direction are only permitted where they do not pose a risk to skiers.
+Except on uphill and downhill sections, classic trails must be used in running style with parallel ski guidance.
+Note: This type of trail is also referred to as a “cross-country skiing trail”.

 Behaviour in the natural landscape